 Information For New Writers

 We welcome new writers.
-If you are interested in writing about birds, birding, and related topics, please contact us.
+If you are interested in writing about birds, birding, and related topics (and only expect fame as a writer rather than payment), please contact us

 You can start with a guest post.
 This is a post written by you, with a brief self-introduction (in the third person, see example here) and at least one illustration or photo (we can help you find one if this is an issue).
 Before you start writing, please check the style guide below.

-We will put your first post up ourselves but will ask for your approval of the edited online version before publishing it.
+After you have sent us a first post, we will put it up ourselves but will ask for your approval of the edited online version before publishing it.

-Then, you can decide whether you would like to contribute regularly (weekly or biweekly – you would have a fixed slot) or just via a single or several guest posts.
+Then, you can decide whether to contribute regularly (weekly, biweekly, or monthly – you would have a fixed slot and be listed on our writer’s page) or just via a single or several guest posts.

 If you need more information, please contact us.
 We can also have a Zoom call or similar to address specific questions.